INDIVIDUAL UNIVERSITY FACTS AND STATS

 - Maynooth University has won an international reputation for the standing of its research expertise and has the best record for commercialising research of any Irish university.

-- Trinity is situated in the heart of Dublin’s city centre, at the centre of the country’s transport hub, in a beautiful campus which contains a wonderful mix of modern and historic facilities (including the country’s largest research library).
+- Founded in 1592, Trinity is situated in the heart of Dublin’s city centre, at the centre of the country’s transport hub, in a beautiful campus which contains a wonderful mix of modern and historic facilities (including the country’s largest research library).

 - With almost 18,000 students, TCD students represent 118 different nationalities and come from every county in Ireland (with over 50% from outside Dublin) and all socio-economic backgrounds.

 - There are over 100,000 alumni across the globe.
 Alumni of note include poet and author Oscar Wilde, novelist Samuel Beckett, writer Jonathan Swift, former Presidents of Ireland Mary Robinson and Mary MacAleese.

 - UCC is one of Ireland’s oldest institutions of higher education, founded as a Queen’s College in 1845.

 - The first female students were admitted to Queen’s College, Cork in the academic year 1885/’86.
 In 1910, Cork was the first Irish college to appoint a female professor, Mary Ryan, Professor of Romance Languages.

 - For 2018, UCC has over 3,000 international students from 100 countries around the world.

 - 93% of undergraduates go on to employment or further study.

 - UCC offers 120 degree and professional programmes

 - UCC is internationally acclaimed as one of the top 2% of research institutions in the world.